 Security Features

-Protect APIs from malicious attacks like DDoS, which can degrade performance.
+Tools like authentication, authorization, and threat detection protect your APIs from malicious attacks, which can degrade performance.

 As your API traffic grows, a single server may struggle to handle the load.
-Load balancing ensures that incoming requests are distributed evenly across multiple servers, improving both performance and reliability.
-Many API management tools offer automatic load balancing, allowing you to:
+API management tools with built-in load balancing distribute traffic across multiple servers, ensuring consistent performance even during peak usage.

 Not all API management tools are created equal.
 When selecting a tool, consider the following factors:

-Popular API management tools include Apigee, AWS API Gateway, Kong, and Postman.
-Evaluate each tool based on your specific requirements.
+Popular API management tools include Apigee, AWS API Gateway, Kong, Azure API Management, and Mulesoft.